dsoto/WP16/outline.md

 ### Method
 - we provide an estimate of post-electrification appliance ownership using the survey responses
-- for households that don't currently own an appliance, we
 - of the households that do not own an appliance, what fraction of them state a preference to buy one if electricity is available
 - these potential purchases provide one estimate of latent demand